stevieb9/voxelab-aquila/README.md

     M503

-Tell the printer to go home
+Home the hot end

     G28

-Move the nozzle to true zero offset to see results
+Move the hot end to true zero offset to see results

     G1 F60 Z0

 ## Auto level the bed

-On the display, go to `Leveling`, `Create new mesh`.
+On the display, go to `Level`, `Create new mesh`.
 When complete, save it to EEPROM.

+Be certain to read the [using the saved bed mesh](#using-the-saved-bed-mesh-auto-level) section a bit later in this document, or the saved mesh won't be used!

 ## Configuring OctoPrint (OctoPi)